Exploring Relations among Fairness Notions in Discrete Fair Division: Details on Fairness Notions

 \end{example}

-For \cref{ex:efx-po}, for any Pareto-optimal allocation $A$, we have $g_1 \in A_1$ and $g_2 \in A_2$ (otherwise we can transfer $g_1$ to agent 1 or $g_2$ to agent 2 to obtain a Pareto-dominator of $A$).
-Then the agent who did not get $g_3$ in $A$ is not \EFXZero-satisfied, although she is EFX-satisfied.
+In \cref{ex:efx-po}, for any PO allocation $A$, we have $g_1 \in A_1$ and $g_2 \in A_2$ (otherwise we can transfer $g_1$ to agent 1 or $g_2$ to agent 2 to Pareto-dominate $A$).
+The agent who did not get $g_3$ in $A$ is not \EFXZero-satisfied, although she is EFX-satisfied.

 While \EFXZero{} is trivial to extend to non-additive valuations, EFX is not.
-This is because every good in $j$'s bundle can have zero value to agent $i$.
+This is because there exist examples where every good in $j$'s bundle has zero value to agent $i$.
 (Additionally, the good's marginal value over $A_j$ and $A_i$ may also be zero.)
-Before we try to address this issue, let's instead jump to the setting of additive mixed manna.
+Before we try to address this issue, let us instead jump to the setting of additive mixed manna.

-One way to define EFX for mixed manna is this: agent $i$ is EFX-satisfied by allocation $A$ if for every other agent $j$, either agent $i$ doesn't envy $j$, or $i$'s envy towards $j$ vanishes after either removing the least valuable positively-valued item from $j$ or after removing the most valuable negatively-valued item from $i$.
+One way to define EFX for mixed manna is this: agent $i$ is EFX-satisfied by allocation $A$ if for every other agent $j$, either agent $i$ does not envy $j$, or $i$'s envy towards $j$ vanishes after either removing the least valuable positively-valued item from $j$ or after removing the most valuable negatively-valued item from $i$.
 However, we argue that this is not sufficient.

 \begin{example} Consider a fair division instance $\Ical$ having 2 agents with equal entitlements, identical additive valuations, two goods of values $10$ each, and two chores of values $-9$ each.
 Consider an allocation $A$ where all the 4 items are allocated to agent 2.
-Then agent 1 would be EFX-satisfied by $A$, even though allocation $B$, where each agent gets one good and one chore, is fairer. \end{example}
+Then agent 1 would be EFX-satisfied by $A$, even though allocation $B$, where each agent gets one good and one chore, is intuitively fairer. \end{example}

-For goods, EFX is considered one of the strongest notions of fairness, so we would like it to be a very strong notion for mixed manna too.
+For goods, EFX is considered one of the strongest fairness notions, so we would like it to be a very strong notion for mixed manna too.
 The key observation in \cref{ex:efx-mixed-manna} is that in allocation $A$, we can transfer a set of items (containing one good and one chore) from agent 2 to agent 1 and get a fairer allocation.
 This suggests that instead of (hypothetically) removing a single good from $j$ or a single chore from $i$ in the definition of EFX, we should remove a positively-valued subset of $A_j$ or a negatively-valued subset of $A_i$.